bryanwhl/pet-social/docs/DeveloperGuide.md

 Apollo Client organises and simplifies the implementation of GraphQL by tracking the schema in a central registry and combining APIs, databases and microservices into a single data graph that can be queried with GraphQL.

+You may use _GraphQL Playground_ to make queries to the server by adding `/graphql` to the end of the web address.

 ### Database

 This diagram shows our data schema with connections shown explicitly.